Nice to have you here, the EIB Network on President's Day.

 He was throwing out your name as a potential vice presidential running mate for John McCain.

-Now what do you think about that?
+Now, what do you think about that?

-Well, first, I'll obviously extremely flattered.
+Well, first, I'm obviously extremely flattered.

-The reality is I've got the job I want.
+The reality is, I've got the job I want.

-I've got a an incredible opportunity in Louisiana.
+I've got an incredible opportunity in Louisiana.

 We've got an historic opportunity to change our state.

-But we had challenges before the storms.
+The storms caused massive destruction, but we had challenges before the storms.

 We had challenges throughout our state.